Sednaoui/Candide/crosscash-extension/README.md

     npm install -g yarn # if you don't have yarn globally installed yarn install
+    yarn build
-    yarn start
+    yarn watch

 Once the app is running, you can install the extension in your browser of choice:
 - [Firefox instructions](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/)
 - [Chrome, Brave, and Opera instructions](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest)
     - Note that these instructions are for Chrome, but substituting brave://extensions or opera://extensions for chrome://extensions depending on browser should get you to the same buttons.
-    - Also note that the extension will only work if you load the dev folder instead of the directory of the wallet extension.
+    - Also note that the extension will only work if you load the build folder instead of the directory of the wallet extension.

 ### `yarn test`